YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

   + output design after `bugpoint` with `write_rtlil`
   + use ``-grep "<string>"`` to only accept a minimized design that crashes with the ``<string>`` in the log file

+    * only checks log file, will not match runtime errors

-  + ``-modules``, ``-ports``, ``-cells``, and ``-processes`` will enable those parts of the design to be removed
+  + ``-modules``, ``-ports``, ``-cells``, and ``-processes`` will enable those parts of the design to be removed (default is allow removing all)

     * use the ``bugpoint_keep`` attribute on objects you don't want to be removed, usually because you already know they are related to the failure